theKashey/react-queue/README.md

 ## Queue
 - `Queue` - queued event.
 It just got executed, nothing more.
 "When", in "when order" - that is the question.
   - `channel` - channel acquired from Scheduler
   - `callback` - callback to execute.
-In case of callback will return a number, or a promise resolving to number,
+In case if callback will return a number, or a promise resolving to number, it would be used to _shift_ delay to the next step.
   - `priority` - pririty in queue, where 0-s should be executed before 1-s.
   - [`disabled`] - holds queue execution (sets priority to Infitity). next tick will be moved by {number}ms. In case of just Promise - next tick will wait to for promise to be resolved.